 While the location of the customer was no longer a high priority in siting a power station, ready access to raw materials of fuel and water certainly were.
-The Trent valley, with its obvious water supply and proximity to the Nottinghamshire & Derbyshire coal fields – which were then though inexhaustible – was an ideal choice.
-An extensive, although already clogged, railway system was also on hand to move the coal from pit head to power station.
+The Trent valley, with its obvious water supply and proximity to the Nottinghamshire & Derbyshire coal fields – which were then thought to be inexhaustible – was an ideal choice.
+An extensive, although already clogged, railway system was also on hand to move the coal from pithead to power station.
 Small, previously unheard of villages and hamlets became well known landmarks; High Marnham, Staythorpe, Ratcliffe & Drakelow to name a few.
 Then Willington.

 The beginning of 1954 saw the bulldozers move onto a 286 acre area of pasture land, a small covert and boggy, unused scrub between the B5009 and the Derby – Birmingham railway.
 No buildings were at peril – at least not yet – but Marples, Ridgeway & Partners Ltd, the company responsible for site clearance, foundations and the railway works, had a long job ahead of them preparing the site – especially the boggy land which was to form the railway marshalling yard.
 Thousands of tons of sand were tipped to build up the ground away from the water table.

-The consulting engineers Ewbank and Partners were responsible for the design, engineering, construction & commissioning of the “A” station with a legion of sub-contractors being tasked with the multitude of disciplines required in building such a station.
+The consulting engineers Ewbank and Partners were responsible for the design, engineering, construction & commissioning of the ‘A’ station with a legion of sub-contractors being tasked with the multitude of disciplines required in building such a station.

-Even as the “A” Station was still taking shape in early 1957, the Central Electricity Authority were exercising their statutory powers by applying to the Minister of Power to extend the Willington Generating Station with a second section to be known as “Willington ‘B’”.
+Even as the ‘A’ Station was taking shape in early 1957, the Central Electricity Authority were exercising their statutory powers by applying to the Minister of Power to extend the Willington Generating Station with a second section to be known as Willington ‘B’.

 A largely overlooked waste product of power station operation is ash from the boiler.
 In the case of Willington, the geography of the area was fortuitous in that gravel extraction from the alluvial flood plain of the Trent was (and still is, of course) widespread.
-Thus there was a readily supply of large holes in the ground in need of filling in. the trouble was that the majority of the gravel extraction of the time was taking place on the other side of Willington village, closer to Burton.
+Thus there was a readily supply of large holes in the ground in need of filling in.
+The trouble was that the majority of the gravel extraction of the time was taking place on the other side of Willington village, closer to Burton.
 The solution, rather than transport this ash by lorry through the village – with the attendant nuisance that would create – was to build a pipeline.

 This prominent feature was buried underground through the village, but otherwise snaked its way along the south side of the railway – with the need for ramps and ladders wherever public footpaths encountered it!
 Although a generally successful method of transporting the ash, it was not without its problems.
 Around the point the pipeline disappeared underground a house called Ivy Cottage stood.
 This was the first building on the left after passing under the railway bridge on Twyford Road.
 Despite significant efforts by the CEGB to cure it, this section of the pipeline was troubled by considerable vibrations – with consequent nuisance, and even damage, to the nearby house.
 The solution was that the CEGB bought the property and demolished it.
 The detached garage of Ivy Cottage survived until 2002 before being demolished to allow a new house to be built on the site.

 The miner’s strike of 1984 saw railway deliveries of coal suspended for the duration.
-A token picket line of welsh miners under the railway bridge at Findern (referred to as the picnickers at the time, such was the laid back nature of their presence!) was sufficient to prevent the railway unions from delivering.
-Lorry drivers had no such compunction and coal stocks were maintained by a procession of 30 tonne tippers.
+A token picket line of Welsh miners under the railway bridge at Findern (referred to as the picnickers at the time, such was the laid back nature of their presence!) was sufficient to prevent the railway unions from delivering.
+Lorry drivers had no such compunction and coal stocks were maintained by a procession of 30 tonne tipper lorries.
 Given this was before the A50, it pushed the capacity of the A5132 to its limit.

-Arguably, the Beginning of the End arrived at Willington on 16th August 1989 when Privatisation saw the power station become part of National Power PLC.
+Arguably, the Beginning-of-the-End arrived at Willington on 16th August 1989 when Privatisation saw the power station become part of National Power PLC.
 Ironically, this event was heralded with bands and fireworks.
 Without getting too political, the crux of privatisation is that there is no stone left unturned in the pursuit of a profit.
 If an asset is weak it will be cast aside with thought only for its scrap value.
-27th January 1993 saw Unit 3 of Station “A”, having the highest hours at 179,579, shut down, followed a few months later by Unit 4 with 174,343 hours.
+27th January 1993 saw Unit 3 of Station ‘A’, having the highest hours at 179,579, shut down, followed a few months later by Unit 4 with 174,343 hours.
 At this time, the station was operating on short term contracts selling its electricity to National Grid PLC at fixed prices – but this was only a short term expediency until National Grid could upgrade their installation at Willington to allow it to operate without input from the adjacent generating station.

-With the expiry of the last of the short term contracts, Willington Station “A” was finally “de-synchronised” from the National Grid with due ceremony at 1830hrs on 30th September 1994, the Unit concerned being the oldest – No.1 – having operated for 173,464 hours.
+With the expiry of the last of the short term contracts, Willington Station ‘A’ was finally “de-synchronised” from the National Grid with due ceremony at 1830hrs on 30th September 1994, the Unit concerned being the oldest – No.1 – having operated for 173,464 hours.
 Closure was a formality and took place on 31st May 1995.

-Meanwhile the “B” Station was still going strong.
+Meanwhile the ‘B’ Station was still going strong.
 Local rumour had it at the time that the policy of National Power was to run it into the ground – in other words to run it at full capacity with minimal maintenance until something broke.
 This certainly seemed to be borne out by the amount of coal the station was receiving at this time – as much as any other period in its history according to observers on the railway.

 National Power appears to be resisting closure of the full station in favour of closure of the unit that requires imminent overhaul.
 National Power’s case for the closure of only one unit appears to be based mainly on the availability of constraint payments for the remaining unit.
 However we believe that these payments are unlikely to materialise.
-The reluctance to propose full closure of Willington Power Station may relate to a strategy to retain ownership and operation of the site, and thereby to deny the site to other users and, in particular, a competing generator”.
+The reluctance to propose full closure of Willington Power Station may relate to a strategy to retain ownership and operation of the site, and thereby to deny the site to other users and, in particular, a competing generator.

 It was also revealed in this report that National Power had recently bid for and acquired a 72 per cent shareholding in Hazelwood Power Station in Australia.
 The Hazelwood generators were reportedly in poor condition compared to those at Willington and a part of the success of the bid to run the Australian power station was the identification of the use of the Willington Unit 5 AEI Generator.
-They therefore intended to ship the generator stator and rotor from Unit 5 to Australia to provide spares cover for Hazelwood’s needs.
+They therefore intended to ship the generator stator and rotor from Unit 5 to Australia to provide spares to cover Hazelwood’s needs.

-Consequently the end of Willington was in sight.
+Consequently the end for Willington Power Station was in sight.
 Unit 5 was allowed to close as proposed on 31st March 1998, leaving just the sixth and last unit to struggle on.
 By now down-rated to 188Mw, Unit 6 took its turn to be de-synchronised a year later on 31st March 1999 — thus ending the 41 year, 3 month & 14 day history of electricity generation at Willington.